wridgeu/ui5-poc-typed-jsonmodel-downport/README.md

 Peter’s tip (standalone, non-lib use case): If you inline the module definitions for both `TypedJSONModel` and `TypedJSONContext` in your app, you can get things working at runtime.
 Add the `.d.ts` file on top, and you’re set for both development and runtime.
 These two classes are tiny, so there’s no real performance impact.

+## Approaches in this repository

+- [X] add as library (see: `com.myorg.myapp` + `com.myorg.mylib`)
+- [X] add as module  (see: `com.myorg.myapp.modc` + `com.myorg.mymodule`)
+    - note: the module itself does not have a build/transpile step.
+In fact it is kept super bare the transpilation will/can be done by the consuming application, see the `/resources` folder of `com.myorg.myapp.modc` at runtime

 ## Notes

-- Test the typing hints in the `Main.controller.ts` of the application.
+- Test the typing hints in the `Main.controller.ts` of the application(s).
 I didn’t write any code there myself actually, just quickly borrowed it from the [official test package](https://github.com/UI5/typescript/blob/main/test-packages/typed-json-model/webapp/controller/App.controller.ts).
 - For the initial setup, I used [easy-ui5](https://github.com/ui5-community/generator-easy-ui5) and left everything with the default names/namespaces.
-- Obviously, this approach means you’re responsible for keeping the type definition(s) up to date until you’re on UI5 `>=1.140.0`.
+- Obviously, these approaches mean you’re responsible for keeping the type definition(s) up to date until you’re on UI5 `>=1.140.0`.
 - Implementing it as a library and distributing it via npm begs the question about versioning for example: providing a min UI5 version but still allowing it to be used for anything higher than that or make it version flexible up to a min version(?).
 If you have ideas for that, I'd be open to hear them.
+A module does not have this "issue".
 - Pro tip: I should really create more libraries.
-Most of my time was lost because I missed [this video](https://www.youtube.com/watch?v=7aAehB4ejHQ&t=3509s) ...
+Most of my time was lost because I missed [this video](https://www.youtube.com/watch?v=7aAehB4ejHQ&t=3509s).
+    - also: make sure to list your `d.ts` file in your the `types`-property of the `package.json` so that it can be picked up when the dependency is added to the `tsconfig.json` of your consuming application

 ### Things to consider for the build (& making the consumption work)